databendlabs/databend-docs/docs/doc/03-develop/03-jdbc.md

 title: Java
 ---

-You can connect to and interact with Databend or Databend Cloud from various client tools and applications through a native interface designed for Java programming language, the [Databend JDBC driver](https://github.com/databendcloud/databend-jdbc).
+You can connect to and interact with Databend from various client tools and applications through a native interface designed for Java programming language, the [Databend JDBC driver](https://github.com/databendcloud/databend-jdbc).

 ## Installing Databend JDBC Driver